sdbingham/Standard-Unlocked-Shulman/README.md

 The included [Github Actions](.github/workflows) provide a standardized (and mostly automated!) framework for building, testing, and delivering solutions in a consistent and repeatable manner.

 We strongly advocate adhering to a "Release Train" development methodology for Salesforce development.
-When applied with discipline, this approach consistently balances business demands, development rigor, and the unique constraints of working with Salesforce metadata significantly better than other popular methodologies (e.g. Scrum).
+When applied with discipline, this approach consistently balances business demands, development rigor, and the unique constraints of working with Salesforce metadata significantly better than other popular methodologies (Scrum 👀).

 ## Salesforce Release Train Development Cadence